jeremyby/Schedule-Attributes/README.markdown

       include ScheduleAttributes
     end

-Your model must respond to `:schedule_yaml` and `:schedule_yaml=`, because ScheduleAttributes will serialize and deserialize the schedule in YAML using this column.
-If you are using ActiveRecord, make a string column called `schedule_yaml`.
-If you're using Mongoid, make a string field like so: `field :schedule_yaml`.
+Your model must respond to `:schedule_hash` and `:schedule_hash=`, because ScheduleAttributes will serialize and deserialize the schedule in YAML using this column.
+If you are using ActiveRecord, make a string column called `schedule_hash`.

 You model will gain the following methods: